 Using Aspose.3D for .NET API, developers can already place a camera in 3D scene to define a view as narrated in this help topic: Take a Picture of 3D Model from the Camera.
 Developers can now find improvements in the Camera and Light movements with orthographic projection mode.
 There are two rotation modes as below:

-FixedTarget mode is compatible with old code in real time rendering.
-The orientation of the Frustum (base class of Camera and Light) is specified by its LookAt property which is an absolute position in the world space, in this mode developers can always get different Direction property when its position get changed.
+- FixedTarget mode is compatible with old code in real-time rendering.
+The orientation of the Frustum (base class of Camera and Light) is specified by its LookAt property which is an absolute position in the world space, in this mode developers can always get different Direction property when its position gets changed.

-FixedDirection mode is useful in designing tools like CAD or FPS game.
+- FixedDirection mode is useful in designing tools like CAD or FPS games.
 It will no longer look at a target, but keep the same direction (specified by its Direction property) relative to its position.
 In this mode, developers can always get different LookAt property when its position gets changed.

 // initialize a Camera object Camera camera = new Camera(); // set the rotation mode camera.RotationMode = RotationMode.FixedDirection; // Gets or sets the magnification used in orthographic camera camera.Magnification = new Vector2(2, 2);